 About John Holman and Dog4Ewe

-John Holman is from Clay Center, NE where he is where he retired after 30 years with the USDA.
+John Holman is from Clay Center, NE where he retired after 30 years with the USDA.
 John actually began his love of stockdogs in 1980 while he was employed by a sheep herdsman for Mississippi State University.
-John is known for his DOG4EWE Border Collies, but has had extensive experience with Bearded Collies, Australian Cattle Dogs, Austrailian Sheperds, Bouviers, Shelties, Corgis, Puliks and Belgians.
+John is known for his DOG4EWE Border Collies, but has had extensive experience with Bearded Collies, Australian Cattle Dogs, Austrailian Sheperds, Bouviers, Shelties, Corgis, Puliks, Belgians and Kelpies.
 He is also a licensed AKC, AHBA and USBCHA judge.

 In open competitions John has had 9 wins at the Iowa State Fair, 8 wins at the Nebraska State Fair and a record 10 wins at the National Western Stock Show.
 In 2003 John began competing in the USBCHA National Cattle Dog Finals and has consistantly made the top ten with dogs like Moo, Trim, Mick, Roy, and Lee who is the 2014 USBCHA National Champion Cattle Dog!
 In AKC competition, John has won over 75 HITs and RHITs with his dogs.
 He has also campaigned dogs to 7 Open and 4 Pro-Novice High Point Dog of the Year awards with the Nebraska Stock Dog Association.